-When setting up an effective social media posting schedule, this implies sharing a balanced mix of your own, promotional content as well as curated content of others and personal, content.
+When setting up an effective social media posting schedule, implies sharing a balanced mix of your own, promotional content as well as curated content of others and personal, content.

-You can take the 5 – 3 – 2 rule as a general guideline on how many of your own, curated and personal messages posts you should share.
+You can take the 5 – 3 – 2 rule as a general guideline on how many of your own, curated and personal message posts you should share.
 With every 10 posts you should mix:

 - 2 pieces of personal content: This should be content that gives your brand a human touch.
 It can be fun and entertaining content or personal statements